phthom/ContainerOrchestration/2-DockerLab.md

 ### 14. Oops, it is not working

-We can't delete that image until we delete the "couchdb" containers.
+We can't delete that image until we delete the "couchdb" containers (running or not).

 > Note the `docker ps -a` will show us all the containers, not just the ones that are running but also the ones that stopped.
 You will noticed that all containers that you are listing have been stopped.